-In a recent survey conducted by the Office for National Statistics, it was found that the number of cohabiting couple families continues to grow faster than married couple or lone parent families with an increase of 25.8% over the decade between 2008 and 2018.
+In a recent survey conducted by the Office for National Statistics, it was found that the number of cohabiting couple families continues to grow faster than married couples or lone parent families with an increase of 25.8% over the decade between 2008 and 2018.

 The number of same-sex couple families has grown by more than 50% since 2015 and in 2018 one in four young adults aged between 20 to 34 years were living with their parents.